Basics of building history research

 Visual aids

 To dig deeper, search first for a series of local maps.
-That may give a rough date (between two maps), or show any alterations to the building's footprint and changes of name or house number.
+That may give a rough date for the builing (between two maps), or show any alterations to the building's footprint and changes of name or house number.
 If you find that, say, Twelvetrees Grange was once called Blackbottom Farm, it helps the search for images and documents.
 Start with OS maps, which show in which parish the building lies, if you are unsure.
 Then you can search for any earlier maps of the parish, as well as parish history.

 Collections of maps, plans, photographs and prints can be found in archives, museums, galleries and local studies sections of public libraries.
 Local record offices often house building control plans and architectural plans for council buildings.
 Some image collections can now be searched online or can be located via an illustrations index: see finding aids for historic images